 Often marketing operations teams place too much focus on collecting more data without putting enough thought into how they will audit, clean, and maintain that data.
 Without clean data, you can’t have faith in any of the actionable insights that you think you are deriving from your data source.

-Collecting more data often just results in a laundry list of work that needs to be done before that data is usable.
+Collecting more data often just results in a laundry list of work that needs to be done before that data is usable, hamstringing your marketing efforts and slowing down your marketing teams.
 Even if you collect a lot of data and properly clean and format it — you still have to have systems in place for analyzing and putting that data to use.

 The truth is that most companies would benefit from focusing more on using data and less on collecting it.
+The more precise their data collection, the more robust their marketing strategy can be.
 There is a good chance that there is a lot that they could learn from the data that they are already collecting that flies by them because they aren’t taking the time to look.

 4. Data Quality and Cleanliness

-Data quality and cleanliness is an ongoing struggle for most companies.
+Data quality and cleanliness is an ongoing marketing challenge for most companies.
 When you have prospect and customer data coming from many different sources — offline sources, lead lists, online forms, advertising campaigns, social media — you are certain to have data quality and consistency issues.

 Your average marketing database is filled with low-quality records.
 Names, phone numbers, and addresses might be improperly formatted.
 You’ll have many duplicate contact records.
 Import and export errors might alter data, making some records unusable.
 Some data sources will contain unique fields that make a mess of your database.